Alpha Flight #29

 In an expository recap panel, Shaman refers to Delphine Courtney as Dark Guardian.

-Fortunately, Mantlo never decided to bring him back bring the character back and refer to her as that officially.
+Fortunately, Mantlo never decided to bring the character back and refer to her as that officially.

 Looking at the grief-wracked Shaman (who, unlike the rest of Alpha, never does get it together for this fight), Jeffries says "Too bad I can't put people back together the way I did Box.
 Usedta know somebody who could, but he's in worse shape than you right now!"
 That's a set-up for next issue.